 In combination with SPF and DKIM, DMARC also shows email providers that you are trustworthy and no scammer.
 This improves overall deliverability, which can be very useful when sending, for example, newsletters.

 Note: DMARC only has effect when sending email.
-It doesn't affect spam email that you receive in your own inbox.
+It doesn't affect the spam emails you receive in your own inbox.
 However, if all email accounts implement these validation methods, in theory, spoofing would no longer be possible.

 When you create the DMARC record, you need to choose a policy to determine what happens with emails that fail the DMARC check: